Halsey and Evan Peters Couple Up at the AHS 100th Episode Celebration

 However, the 25-year-old singer and American Horror Story actor didn't just wear any Sonny and Cher ensemble.
 They totally stole the show at the star-studded event wearing a rainbow-colored polka dot get-up.

-It was spot-on.
+It was spot on.

 For the special occasion, Halsey slipped into an asymmetrical dress that hugged her curves and showed off her tattoos.
 She also threw on dramatic false lashes and a long, straight black wig.
 The 32-year-old actor also went all out for his costume and rocked a matching polka dot blouse with a beige-colored suit.